 Early spring is a prime time to hike the Trans Catalina Trail and judging by people’s attire, we’d say at least half of our fellow ferry passengers planned to do some sort of hiking on the island.

 The seas out to Catalina were smooth and the ferry ride uneventful.
-This was quite fortunate for us, as we had forgotten to pack our dramamine.
-We are both prone to sea sickness, and a queasy stomach is no way to start a day of hiking.
+This was quite fortunate for us, as we had forgotten to pack our Dramamine.
+We are both prone to seasickness, and a queasy stomach is no way to start a day of hiking.
 Thankfully, we didn’t feel the crossing at all.
 The ferry stopped at Avalon, where nearly all the passengers disembarked, before continuing on to Two Harbors.

-Due to the way it worked out with ferry schedule and campsite reservations, we were going to be hiking the TCT in “reverse”.
+Due to the way it worked out with the ferry schedule and campsite reservations, we were going to be hiking the TCT in “reverse”.
 This meant starting in Two Harbors, hiking west to the end of the island, then looping back and hiking east until we hit Avalon.
 It also meant today was going to be a relatively short and easy day.
 All the better for us, as we were far from being in peak hiking shape.

 In Two Harbors, we stopped at the visitor center – which is one of the first structures you encounter once you get off the boat.
 There we “checked in” to our camp reservations, got a quick orientation of the wildlife on the island, and a few updates about trail conditions.
-We also found out where the money from our campsite fees were going: laser-printed color maps and photographs of campgrounds.
+We also found out where the money from our campsite fees was going: laser-printed color maps and photographs of campgrounds.
 They were just handing these things out to hikers like candy.
 Yes, they were very nice, but they must have cost a small fortune to print.
 So if you’re hiking the TCT, don’t leave the island until you’ve gotten some of your money back in the form of the color maps!

 Directly across from the visitor center is a gear rental shop with lockers.
 Since we planned to double back through Two Harbors, we rented a locker for $5 and stashed some of our food there.
 No point in carrying food for Day 4 all the way out to the west end of the island and back.

-After that we set out on the coast road to Parsons Landing.
-Most who hike the TCT in the classic east to west direction, walk this road back in to Two Harbors at the end.
+After that, we set out on the coast road to Parsons Landing.
+Most who hike the TCT in the classic east to west direction, walk this road back into Two Harbors at the end.
 We’ve walked this stretch of road before in the summer and weren’t particularly looking forward to it on this trip, but we ended up really enjoying it.
-There were tons of wildflowers in bloom and the flat, easy terrain was a great warm up for our legs.
+There were tons of wildflowers in bloom and the flat, easy terrain was a great warm-up for our legs.

 We couldn’t get over how vividly green everything was.
-We walked by coves we had seen in the summer that look as dry as the Mojave desert, but were now covered in lush grass.
+We walked by coves we had seen in the summer that look as dry as the Mojave desert but were now covered in lush grass.
 Between the turquoise water and brilliant green vegetarian, we could have easily mistaken the landscape for Hawaii.

 Parson’s Landing is a primitive beach campground with only 8 available sites.
 Since the cove is fairly exposed, previous campers have fashioned wind shelter from rocks on the beach.
 Our site had a pretty decent wind shelter, but I figured anything worth doing is worth overdoing.
-So I spent a considerable amount of time reinforcing our position, but after a few structural collapses it’s safe to say stone work is not in my future.
+So I spent a considerable amount of time reinforcing our position, but after a few structural collapses, it’s safe to say stonework is not in my future.